wireload/WKTextView/README.markdown

 A [Cappuccino](http://cappuccino.org/) control providing rich text editing through use of the [WysiHat](http://github.com/josh/wysihat/) editor.

-This is mostly a hack for use until a proper rich text capable CPTextView is introduced.
+This is mostly a hack for use until a proper rich-text-capable `CPTextView` is introduced.

 ## Installation

 Link the `WyzihatKit` folder into your `Frameworks` folder.
-Then copy `WyzihatKit/Resources/WKTextView` into `Resources/WKTextView`.

 Create and combine the `wyzihat.js` file using the WyzihatKit modified version of WysiHat: